Alicepinch/roots-cafe/README.md

 ### Other tools used

-- [Procreate](https://procreate.art/) - Used to create the "Cafe Name" logo
+- [Procreate](https://procreate.art/) - Used to create the "Cafe Name" logo.
 - [Font awesome](https://fontawesome.com/) - Used for the logos in the Visit us section and homepage.
-- [Google fonts](https://fonts.google.com/)- To import "Overpass and Raleway" to be used across the website
+- [Google fonts](https://fonts.google.com/)- To import "Overpass and Raleway" to be used across the website.
-- [Bootstrap](https://getbootstrap.com/)- To help with creating a responsive website using their grid system and code used for Navigation and carousel (credited in code)
+- [Bootstrap](https://getbootstrap.com/)- To help with creating a responsive website using their grid system and code used for Navigation and carousel (credited in code).
 - [Balsamiq](https://balsamiq.com/wireframes/desktop/) - To create the wireframes for Desktop, Tablet and Phone.
 - [Gimp](https://www.gimp.org/) - Used to resize images.
 - [Tinypng](https://tinypng.com/) - Ran all images through tinypng to compress.